-Having a strong sense of self confidence is essential when making decisions.
+Having a strong sense of self-confidence is essential when making decisions.
 If a child is not confident in his abilities or instincts, he may not be willing to offer up himself and his ideas to the scrutiny that making a decision brings.

 Practice makes perfect

 Remind your child that it is normal to question or wonder if you’re making the right decision, but ultimately she should trust and rely in what she believes to be the right decision.
-Point out that she makes many decision every day and that every decision is practice for when she needs to concentrate on a decision.
+Point out that she makes many decisions every day and that every decision is practice for when she needs to concentrate on a decision.